-In my opinion you should always tackle the engine miss code first.
-A very important point to make about this failure code.
-If you continue to drive around with this malfunction you could eventually do engine damage or even ruin the catalytic converter by dumping raw fuel into it.
+In my opinion you should always tackle the engine miss code first, because it can solve other issues.
+Here is a very important point to make about this failure code.
+If you continue to drive around with the malfunction you could eventually cause harm to the engine.
+It can also ruin the catalytic converter by dumping raw fuel into it.

 There can be several different malfunctions that will set a misfire code.
-You can have a leaking injector or even a clogged fuel injector causing an imbalance in a cylinder's air fuel mixture.
+You can have a leaking injector.
+However, even a clogged fuel injector can cause an imbalance in a cylinder's air fuel mixture.
 Also a vacuum leak where too much unmeasured air is entering the engine can cause a lean mixture miss.

 The spark plug tubes and rubber seals have a vent to let moisture out.
 Moisture is created from the temperature differential of a heating and cooling engine against the outside air.

 I pulled the number one spark plug wire and saw the tube filled with water.
 The little check valve vent in the rubber boot that seals against the valve cover was stuck closed.